Dublin’s Best Shopping Areas

 Grafton Street is the epicentre of Dublin shopping and has everything from high-end boutique shops to regular high street fare.
 It is also home to Brown Thomas, Ireland’s chicest department store and the first port of call for some of the world’s most prestigious luxury brands and home to more than 200 labels.
 Make your way past the uniformed doormen greeting customers on Grafton Street, you’ll find a designer jewellery, homeware and clothing paradise, an extensive lingerie section, and a make-up bar for those readying themselves for a night out.
 Grafton Street offers the perfect place for window shopping and people watching, why not grab a coffee and enjoy the street performers and buskers.

-The St. Stephen’s Green shopping centre marks the top of Grafton Street and the famous statue of Molly Malone marks Grafton Street’s end.
+The St. Stephen’s Green Shopping Centre marks the top of Grafton Street.
 With the unpredictable weather that we get it’s lovely to have the option to shop indoors.
-St Stephens Green has plenty of shops to choose from such as BEST men’s wear, Argos, Dunnes Stores, Elverys, The Donegal Shop, Trespass and many more.
+St Stephens Green has plenty of shops to choose from such as Best men’s wear, Argos, Dunnes Stores, Elverys, The Donegal Shop, Trespass and many more.

 Stay in the Perfect Location